tweedegolf/rust-training/slides/C-advanced-rust.md

 Rust syntax

-Instructs the compiler to turn the code block into a statemachine
+Instructs the compiler to turn the code block into a state machine

 ```rust
 let my_future = async {